juzikong/photGalIMF/README.md

 ### Step 2

-Specify the "epoch_number_list", which is a list of timesteps (real-time / 10 Myr) that have star formation activities.
-The corresponding total stellar mass formed and their mean stellar metallicity for each timestep is provided in simulation_results_from_galaxy_evol/chemical_and_SN_evolution.txt (see Inputs above).
 For variable gwIMF (see Step 1) the gwIMF for each timestep is required in simulation_results_from_galaxy_evol (see Inputs above).

 ### Step 3